Research and GrantsResearch Priorities | Grants | SmartTots Funded Studies | Related Research Projects

 Caleb Ing, MD - $100,000 Grant

 Columbia University Medical Center, New York, New York Anesthetic Exposure Duration and Effects on Cognitive and Language Ability Dr. Ing and colleagues are conducting research to determine the relationship between anesthetic exposure before the age of three and long-term neurocognitive deficits using a battery of directly administered neuropsychological assessments.
 The results of this study will help determine the association between anesthetic exposure and long-term deficits.
 This will be a critical piece of information that will help parents and physicians weigh the risks and benefits of exposure to anesthesia and whether to delay certain types of elective surgery.
-Update: As of March 2015, Dr. Ing and team reported two important research findings, they determined that in their cohort, specific neuropsychological outcome measures related to language and abstract reasoning were able to determine differences in children exposed to anesthesia, while academic achievement tests could not.
+Update: As of April 2016, Dr. Ing and team reported two important research findings, they determined that in their cohort, specific neuropsychological outcome measures related to language and abstract reasoning were able to determine differences in children exposed to anesthesia, while academic achievement tests could not.
 His team was also able to determine that initial exposure to anesthesia after age 3 had no measurable effects on language and abstract reasoning, suggesting that there may be distinct windows of vulnerability for different neurodevelopmental domains in children.
+An article published in the Journal of Neurosurgical Anesthesiology highlights their most recent findings.
+The article also discusses a potential neurodevelopmental phenotype that should be examined in children exposed to anesthesia and also describes the utility of a statistical technique called latent class analysis in analyzing neuropsychological outcomes.

 Please sign-up for the SmartTots e-newsletter or check back for updates.